lifaon74/observables/examples/wot-temperature-example.md

 # How to listen to a temperature sensor

+---

+**OUT OF DATE** due to draft spec, waiting for stable release.
+Example remains interesting to understand Observables.

+---

 This example will show you how to create a simple Observable for a temperature sensor (WoT).

 ### WoT introduction